Getting your Trinity Audio player ready...

 Shellie and I sat at the computer desk situated below my loft bedroom.
 We had been practicing for the ruse, and our last attempt was perfect.

-“When you hear your new name, smile, wave, look sad,” I repeated right before I pressed the dial icon on the video chat.
+“When you hear your new name, smile, wave, and look sad,” I repeated right before I pressed the dial icon on the video chat.
 Weird Nikki picked up on the first ring.

 “What’s this about a secret girlfriend?”